 - (a).
-The following are named persons as required by CAP168: - The Licensee (Fenland Aero Club Licencing Ltd) Director Mr Steve Pearson; - Accountable Manager Mr David Beale; - The Chief Flying Instructor (CFI) Mr Steven Brown (FFS); - (b).
-Responsibilities: - The Chief Flying Instructor (CFI) through the Accountable Manager will open and close the aerodrome whilst in use on a licensed basis as published within the UKAIP; - Fenland Flying School the Flying School shall report to the Accountable Manager as required, on the state of the aerodrome;
+The following are named persons as required by CAP168: - The Licensee (Fenland Aero Club Licencing Ltd) Director - Accountable Manager - The Chief Flying Instructor (CFI) - (b).
+Responsibilities: - The Chief Flying Instructor (CFI) through the Accountable Manager will open and close the aerodrome whilst in use on a licensed basis as published within the UKAIP; - Fenland Flying School the Flying School shall report to the Accountable Manager as required, on the state of the aerodrome; - (c).
+A separate document is maintained of named persons currently in post for each role.

 2.3.
-Director of Fenland Aero Club (Licensing) Ltd and Accountable Manager
+Director of Fenland Aero Club (Licensing) Ltd and the Committee

 - (a).
 The Managing Director of Fenland Aero Club (Licensing) Ltd., as the Licensee's named representative, has overall responsibility for the safe and efficient running of Fenland aerodrome; - (b).
-The Managing Director of Fenland Aero Club (Licensing) Ltd., as the Licensee's named representative, shall appoint an 'Accountable Manager' in accordance with CAP168.
-The Accountable Manager is responsible for ensuring that all operational activities are carried out to the standard required.
-The person named to the post must be advised to the CAA's Aerodrome Standards Department as the Accountable Manager and be included in the aerodrome manual.
+The Chairman and Committee is the decision-making body responsible for the safe and efficient operation of Fenland Aero Club.
+The Committee may delegate some roles and responsibilities to facilitate day to day operations.